max-ri/Guidelime/README.md

 <a href="https://github.com/max-ri/Guidelime/wiki/WriteAGuide">How do I write a guide?</a>

+## How do I publish a guide?

+<a href="https://github.com/max-ri/Guidelime/wiki/PublishAGuide">How do I publish a guide?</a>

 ## How do I install the addon?

 When you download the zip file from this page (click "Clone or Download" then "Download Zip") you will find a *Guidelime* folder (inside the *Guidelime-master* folder).
 Copy this folder into your *Addons* folder.